RexJaeschke/user-documentation/guides/hack/02-generics/04-variance.md

 # Variance

+Each generic parameter can be marked with a variance indicator:
+ * `+` for covariance
+ * `-` for contravariance

-If no variance is indicated in a generic parameter list, covariance is assumed.
+If no variance is indicated, covariance is assumed.